 It was Christmas 2014.
 I was sitting at the kitchen table, with my sketch pad and pencil.

-But on this day, I wanted to create my own logo, something that represented my passion for vintage goaltending...and that’s when the 'Flying Mask' logo was born!
+As a freelance designer, I create logos for companies however on this day, I was going to create my own, something that represented my passion for vintage goaltending...and that’s when the 'Flying Mask' logo was born!

 Goaltending history is so rich and I believe there is great value keeping it on the surface, shared in social media, not buried away books.

-- Matt.
-Owner of Vintage Goalie Brand.
+Thanks! - Matt.
+Owner of Vintage Goalie Inc.